 I suspect that Wm Longmire may have been overseer for one of his father in law’s properties and somehow found himself in legal entanglement with one of the local big boys.
 However, I find it of interest that even though this case was given over by Jefferson to our first Attorney General, Edmund Jennings Randolph, probably by 1774, Wm Longmire himself had adequate funds to buy land in Lunenburg County that same year and therefore may have been found not liable.
 He is shown in Lunenburg County Processioning records shortly thereafter and signed the Baptist Dissenters Petition (10,000 Names List) in 1776 and would have been easily found otherwise for later prosecution of law or debt.
 It is also of interest that he was not charged taxes for several of those years upwards until when he sold his land in Oct 1779 indicating that he may have previously unknown Militia service prior to the Revolution.
 Given that Thomas Bolling was Major of Militia as well I just do not see Wm Longmire having run away from any settlement as large as L500 without consequence.

-Rest assured I will keep poking around and see if somehow Miss Elizabeth Longmire – who mysteriously shows up in Lunenburg County in the 1770’s and marries a neighbor of William Longmire – has anything to do with this case.
-Perhaps she was a previously unknown daughter of the hat thief who withdrew from a marriage pledge that Wm Longmire was Security for?
+Rest assured I will keep poking around and see if somehow Miss Elizabeth Longmire – who mysteriously shows up in Lunenburg County in the 1770’s and marries a near neighbor of William Longmire – has anything to do with this case.
+Given that her husband, John Cabaniss, was born ca 1740’s perhaps she was a previously unknown daughter of the hat thief who withdrew from a marriage pledge that Wm Longmire was Security for?
 Hmmm, now that’s a muse worth thinking about …